neams-th-coe/cardinal/doc/content/tutorials/pincell1.md

 !media mesh_hs.png
   id=mesh_hs
-  caption=Unstructured mesh heat source computed by OpenMC, shown on the bottom of the pincell, with 1000 particles per batch style=width:55%;margin-left:auto;margin-right:auto
+  caption=Unstructured mesh heat source computed by OpenMC, shown on the bottom of the pincell, with 1000 particles per batch, 10 inactive batches, and 90 active batches style=width:55%;margin-left:auto;margin-right:auto

+If you edit the `settings.xml` file and increase the number of particles per batch to 500000 and also increase the number of inactive and active batches, the mesh tally is computed as shown in [mesh_hs2].
+By reducing the tally uncertainty, we begin to see the "rim effect" common in [!ac](LWR) fuels, where the highest power is observed near the very edge of the fuel pellet.

+!media mesh_hs2.png
+  id=mesh_hs2
+  caption=Unstructured mesh heat source computed by OpenMC, shown on the bottom of the pincell, with 500000 particles per batch, 50 inactive batches, and 450 active batches style=width:55%;margin-left:auto;margin-right:auto

 Finally, please note that adding unstructured mesh tallies only affects how the